-It is very important that your child's car safety seat (car seat) is tightly secured in the car with the seat belt or LATCH system.
-If the LATCH straps or seat belt do not stay tight or the car seat slides around on the vehicle seat, your child could be seriously injured in a crash.
+To be safe, your child's car safety seat (car seat) must be tightly secured in the car with the seat belt or LATCH straps.
+If the LATCH straps or seat belt do not stay tight, or the car seat slides easily on the vehicle seat, your child could be seriously injured in a crash.

-Always read the instructions that come with the car seat (A).
+Always read the instructions that

+come with the car seat (A).
 Also read the section on seat belts and car seats in your car owner's manual.

 To check for a tight fit, hold the car seat where the LATCH strap or seat belt goes through the car seat (B).
 Pull forward and from side to side.
-If the car seat moves more than one inch, it is not held tight enough.
+If the car seat moves more than one inch, it is not held tightly enough.

-B. To check tightness, hold the car seat at the belt path, pull side to side and forward.
+B. To check installation tightness, hold a car seat at the belt path.
+Pull forward and push side to side.
 It should not move more than 1 inch.